-3. Modern Slavery Risk Within ABP's Business & Supply Chain
+Modern Slavery Risk Within ABP's Business & Supply Chain

 As ABP's business operations are generally carried out in the UK, the risk of modern slavery taking place in ABP's business is relatively low compared to other organisations which carry out activities in jurisdictions which are considered higher risk.

 However, it is a known issue that ports can be used as an entry route into the country for human trafficking.
-It is also a known issue that crews on vessels from other jurisdictions using a port can sometimes be forced to work in sub-standard conditions.
-ABP works closely with the relevant authorities in relation to these issues and ABP's Anti-Slavery and Human Trafficking Policy includes guidance for ABP employees about what to do if they have any concerns about these issues.
+It is also a known issue that crews on vessels from other jurisdictions using a port can sometimes be forced to work in sub-standard conditions and that also human trafficking may occur through ports.
+ABP works closely with the relevant authorities and stakeholders in relation to these issues.
+ABP's Anti-Slavery and Human Trafficking Policy includes guidance for ABP employees about what to do if they have any concerns about these issues.
+During the course of 2022, we will be focusing on increasing the awareness of our front line workers on how to spot and report potential red flags in relation to any human trafficking through our ports.

-In respect of ABP's supply chain, there are certain areas which have been identified as giving rise to a potentially greater risk of modern slavery occurring and therefore warrant further investigation and focus.
+In respect of ABP's supply chain, there are certain areas which have been identified as giving rise to a potentially greater risk of modern slavery occurring and therefore warrant further focus.
 These include:

-Construction

-ABP is constantly developing its port facilities and this typically involves contractors carrying out development activities on ABP's behalf, including in relation to significant infrastructure projects.
+Construction: ABP is constantly developing its port facilities, and this typically involves contractors carrying out development activities on ABP's behalf, including in relation to significant infrastructure projects.
 Modern slavery is an issue for the UK construction industry due to the risk of vulnerable workers being exploited.
 In addition, the procurement of raw materials used in construction may be sourced from higher risk jurisdictions.

-PPE

-Although ABP procures its PPE from a UK supplier, parts of the PPE are manufactured in higher risk jurisdictions.
+PPE: Although ABP procures its PPE from a UK supplier, parts of the PPE are manufactured in higher risk jurisdictions.

-Port Equipment

-ABP procures some of its significant port equipment (such as cranes) from outside of the UK and parts of the equipment may be manufactured in high risk jurisdictions.
+Port Equipment: ABP procures some of its significant port equipment (such as cranes) from outside of the UK and parts of the equipment may be manufactured in high-risk jurisdictions.

-Facilities Services

-ABP procures significant cleaning and security services across the group and such services are generally provided via agencies.
+Facilities Services: ABP procures significant cleaning and security services across the group and such services are generally provided via agencies.

-Stevedoring Services

-ABP procures significant stevedoring and other quayside services across its various ports with some of these services being provided via agencies or similar providers of contingent labour services.
+Stevedoring Services: ABP procures significant stevedoring and other quayside services across its various ports with some of these services being provided via agencies or similar providers of contingent labour services.